BrokenHead/zoom-ms_team_participant_grader/README.md

 ## install
 - program is developed in visaul studio that mean you can download and open in visual studio
-- this repository are sorted code and .exe for install is in pubilc folder
+- this repository are sorted code and .exe for install is in public folder

 ## how to use